-

 Refer to Traffic Ticket Fines and Penalties for more information.

-First decide whether you want to plead guilty or not guilty; then, understand that if you plead guilty or are found guilty, you face the following penalties:
+First decide whether you want to plead guilty or not guilty; then, understand that if you plead guilty or are found guilty, you face a fine of up to $1,000 and a license suspension for up to 1 year.
+Subsequent offenses will result in harsher penalties.

 Check Chapter Eight of the Idaho Driver’s Manual for more details.